Particle Reaction¶

 Introduction¶

-Reactions can be defined to occur within a particle.
 This feature is used in combination with:

-Scalar Coupling and Thermal Coupling – Defines how a scalar field transfers into and out of a particle
+Scalar Coupling and Thermal Coupling – Defines how a scalar field transfers into and out of a particle.

-Particle Variable – Defines a custom variable that only lives on a particle
+Particle Variable – Defines a custom variable that only lives on a particle.

-Particle Scalar – Defines a reaction species
+Particle Scalar – Defines a reaction species.

 Property Grid¶